buistvn/advent-of-code/README.md

 # Advent of Code

-This repo contains my solutions for [Advent of Code](https://adventofcode.com/).
+This repository contains my solutions for [Advent of Code](https://adventofcode.com/).